Programme overview

 If English is not your first language, you will also need at least one of the following qualifications:

-- Evidence of an IELTS (Academic) band score of at least 6 with no band score lower than 5.5
+- Evidence of an IELTS (Academic) band score of at least 6 with no band score lower than 5.5; or

-- University Entrance Literacy: 8 credits at Level 2 or higher in English or Te Reo Māori (a minimum of 4 credits must be in Reading and a minimum of 4 credits must be in Writing);
+- University Entrance Literacy: 8 credits at Level 2 or above in English or Māori (4 in Reading, 4 in Writing); or

-- Provide evidence that they have the English language proficiency required for the Programme as demonstrated through evidence of one of the kinds described in NZQA Rules on the Unitec English Language Requirements for International Students Web-page.
+- Evidence of English language proficiency as outlined in the NZQA Rules on the Unitec English Language Requirements for International Students Web-page.

 Don’t meet these Academic requirements?